3.5 Traineeships and apprenticeships

 - Individual on-the-job vocational training (Individuelle Berufsausbildung im Unternehmen - IBU)

 The “individual on-the-job training” is aimed at job-seekers and is completely tailored to particular work or a particular job.
 If an employer does not find a suitable worker for a particular position and would like to train someone, he can apply to the job center for an “individual on-the-job training” plan.
 Conversely a job-seeker can also apply for an "individuel on-the-job training".
-By the way, in the advice and placement interviews our staff draw attention to this option.

 - Industrial placement or work experience placement (Betriebspraktikum)